-- Be aware of school district Anaphylaxis Policy 315 and your responsibilities for keeping students with at risk of anaphylaxis safe while at school and while participating in school-related activities. - Be familiar with students in your class at risk of anaphylaxis, their Anaphylactic Student Emergency Procedure Plan (ASEPP), emergency treatment and location of the epinephrine autoinjector(s). - □ Inform teacher-on-call of student at risk of anaphylaxis, location of Anaphylactic Student Emergency Procedure Plan (ASEPP) and location of the epinephrine auto-injector(s).
-Keep this information in the teacher's TTOC book. - □ In consultation with parent(s)/student provide students with ageappropriate "allergy awareness" education.

-For student with food allergies:

-- □ In consultation with school staff develop an "allergy aware" classroom. - Request parent(s) to consult with the teacher before bringing food into the classroom. - □ Encourage students NOT to share food, drinks or utensils. - Encourage a non-isolating eating environment for the student with a food allergy (the student should eat in the classroom with classmates when possible). - Encourage all students to eat with their food on a napkin rather than directly on the desk or table. - Encourage all students to wash their hands with soapy water before and after eating. - □ Wash desks with hot water and district provided cleaner after students eat. - Do not use identified allergen(s) in classroom activities.

-On field trips/co-curricular/extra-curricular activities:

-- Take a copy of the Anaphylaxis Action Form. - □ Take an epinephrine auto-injector and ensure the student has his/her epinephrine auto-injector with them. - Take a cellular phone and relevant phone numbers.
+Be aware of school district Anaphylaxis Policy 315 and your responsibilities for keeping students with at risk of anaphylaxis safe while at school and while participating in school-related activities.
+Be familiar with students in your class at risk of anaphylaxis, their Anaphylactic Student Emergency Procedure Plan (ASEPP), emergency treatment and location of the epinephrine autoinjector(s).
+Inform teacher-on-call of student at risk of anaphylaxis, location of Anaphyla Student Emergency Procedure Plan (ASEPP) and location of the epinephrine injector(s).
+Keep this information in the teacher's TTOC book.
+In consultation with parent(s)/student provide students with ageappropriate "allergy awareness" education.
+For student with food allergies: In consultation with school staff develop an "allergy aware" classroom.
+Request parent(s) to consult with the teacher before bringing food into the classroom.
+Encourage students NOT to share food, drinks or utensils.
+Encourage a non-isolating eating environment for the student with a food allergy (the student should eat in the classroom with classmates when possible).
+Encourage all students to eat with their food on a napkin rather than directly o the desk or table.
+Encourage all students to wash their hands with soapy water before and after eating.
+Wash desks with hot water and district provided cleaner after students eat.
+Do not use identified allergen(s) in classroom activities.
+On 1 field trips/co-curricular/extra-curricular activities: Take a copy of the Anaphylaxis Action Form.
+Take an epinephrine auto-injector and ensure the student has his/her epinephrine auto-injector with them.
+Take a cellular phone and relevant phone numbers.

-- Be aware of the life-threatening allergen exposure risk (food and insect allergies). - □ Inform supervising adults of student(s) at risk of anaphylaxis and indicated emergency treatment. - Request supervising adults to sit near student(s) in vehicle (or bus)

-Student Responsibilities (Where age-appropriate)

-- □ Work with the school staff to develop and provide "allergy awareness" education to your classmates. - Be aware of risks for allergic reactions and always take steps to reduce the risk of exposure. - □ Know the signs and symptoms of anaphylaxis. - □ Notify an adult if you are feeling unwell or if you think you are having a reaction. - Carry an epinephrine auto-injector at all times. (not in your locker) - Take your auto-injector with you on field trips and extra-curricular activities. - □ Wear a MedicAlert bracelet or necklet at all times. - □ Secondary students should encourage their friends to learn how to administer the auto-injector. - □ If you carry a cell phone, pre-program it to dial "911" and inform your friends.

-If you have food allergies:

-- □ Eat only food and drinks approved by your parent or guardian. - Do not share cutlery and dishes. - Do not eat food that has had direct contact with a desk or table.
+Be aware of the life-threatening allergen exposure risk (food and insect allergies).
+Inform supervising adults of student(s) at risk of anaphylaxis and indicated emergency treatment.
+Request supervising adults to sit near student(s) in vehicle (or bus) St udent Responsibilities (Where age-appropriate) Work with the school staff to develop and provide "allergy awareness" education to your classmates.
+Be aware of risks for allergic reactions and always take steps to reduce the risk exposure. ☐ Know the signs and symptoms of anaphylaxis. □ Notify an adult if you are feeling unwell or if you think you are having a reacti Carry an epinephrine auto-injector at all times. (not in your locker) Take your auto-injector with you on field trips and extra-curricular activities.
+Wear a MedicAlert bracelet or necklet at all times.
+Secondary students should encourage their friends to learn how to administer the auto-injector. ☐ If you carry a cell phone, pre-program it to dial "911" and inform your friend If you have food allergies: Eat only food and drinks approved by your parent or guardian.
+Do not share cutlery and dishes.
+Do not eat food that has had direct contact with a desk or table.
+Pare ent responsibilities Inform school staff and classroom teacher of your child's life-threatening allergy.
+Ensure your child is aware of his/her allergy and the signs and symptoms of an allergic reaction.
+Inform your child of ways to avoid allergic reactions.
+Inform your child to notify an adult if he/she is having an allergic reaction.